 Special Collections Librarian

 All library classes are free and open to all.
 Advance registration is appreciated but not required.
 If you would like to request a class or schedule a consultation at any HSC campus, please contact the library at (210) 567-2450 or email AskaLibrarian@uthscsa.edu.

 If you would like to request a special class or orientation for your department or group at other days/times, please contact us!

-To register for a class or to read class descriptions, visit the library class schedule.
+To register for a class or to read class descriptions, visit the online class schedule.